galacticpuzzlehunt/gph-site/CONTENT.md

 # Front page

-There's a lot of filler content here
+There's a lot of filler content here.

 # Culled from the FAQ